luczod/Data-Structures-typescript/src/Graph/readme.md

   White: indicates that the vertex has not yet been visited;
   Gray: indicates that the vertex was visited, but not explored;
   Black: indicates that the vertex has been fully explored.

+-**Parameters by value and by reference**
+If we modify this value, the new value will have a valid scope only within the function.
+When parameters are passed as references (objects), if we modify any property of the object, we will be modifying its value. (page 319)